omarreis/SailboatBox2d/README.txt

-Sailboat-box2d-firemonkey
+Sailboat with box2d-firemonkey

-This branch of box2d-Firemonkey implements a sailboat simulation for Win32, Win64 and iOS
+nov16 - This fork of box2d-Firemonkey implements a

-This is supposed to be a branch of box2d-Firemonkey however I had problems working on the branch, so I made a new master
+top-down 2D sailboat simulation, using physics of box2D.
+Tested for Win32, Win64 and iOS.
+Runs in box2D VCL testBed with minimal change.

 Check the project Wiki for more details.